-- The team at The Diefenbunker, Canada’s Cold War Museum in Carp, Ontario are developing a sponsorship program.
+The Diefenbunker, Canada’s Cold War Museum in Carp, Ontario are developing a sponsorship program.
 Our coaches led two training sessions that got their staff thinking about the best opportunities they have to offer sponsors and how to target sponsors that are the right fit for them.

 North Highlands Museum and Culture Centre in Cape Breton, Nova Scotia wanted to build a marketing plan to expand and engage new audiences in their community and in the tourism sector.
 Our coaches helped them to understand the key ingredients of a good marketing plan, and how to tailor one to their target audiences.

-- The Grand Theatre in Indian Head, Saskatchewan faces the same challenges many of us working in the heritage sector experience – how to tell your stories effectively to targeted audiences, using the power of social media with a volunteer team.
+The Grand Theatre in Indian Head, Saskatchewan faces the same challenges many of us working in the heritage sector experience – how to tell your stories effectively to targeted audiences, using the power of social media with a volunteer team.
 Our coaches have been helping them to focus on their communications assets and develop techniques to tell their story through social media channels.

-- The team at the Doucet-Hennessy House in Bathurst, New Brunswick have big plans and great ideas to rehabilitate this historic house into a multi-purpose facility.
+The team at the Doucet-Hennessy House in Bathurst, New Brunswick have big plans and great ideas to rehabilitate this historic house into a multi-purpose facility.
 Our coaches are helping them study the feasibility of possible uses that meet their social enterprise’s goals, and that will be the basis of a sustainable business plan.